sansarip/peanuts/README.md

 If you know that certain function parameters in your component will always be constant values/non-subscribeable keywords, then go ahead and exempt them all using the `:exempt` option.
 This will reduce the size of the function that the macros generate.

-Furthermore, it won't hurt to tag args you never want to subscribe to with the `^:exempt` metadata when using components.
+Furthermore, it won't hurt to tag args you never want to subscribe to with the `^:exempt` metadata.